SUPPLEMENTAL MATERIALS FOR CRASH

-8. What examples of racism can you find in the film that are used advance a political agenda?
-Suggested Response: The District Attorney does not want it known that the carjackers are black; he wants to place a black officer in an important position in the investigation and he wants to cover up the crimes of a black officer in order to avoid the appearance of racism.
+8. What examples of racism can you find in the film that are used to advance a political agenda?
+Suggested Response: The District Attorney does not want it known that the carjackers are black; he wants to place a black officer in an important position in the investigation, and he wants to cover up the crimes of a black officer in order to avoid the appearance of racism.

-9. Is any character purged of his or her racisim through actions that he takes in this story?
-Is any character fully redemed?
+9. Is any character purged of his or her racism through actions that he takes in this story?
+Is any character fully redeemed?
 Suggested Response: Answers may differ.
 This is the response TWM would give.
 No character is purged of racism.
 Perhaps through the fire of his guilt, Hansen will see his way through it.
 Some of the characters are able to redeem some of their bad actions.
 These include Officer Ryan who redeems his sexual assault on Christine Thayer by his heroic actions in saving her.
 The D.A.'s wife might treat her maid better, but she is such an angry and flawed character that this one epiphany probably won't change her personality.
 The same is true for Anthony.
-After setting the illegal immigrants free, he'll probably go back to theiving.
+After setting the illegal immigrants free, he'll probably go back to thieving.
 Is there any indication that he has an inclination to do anything else?

 See also Question #1, below, under "Respect" and Discussion Questions for Use With any Film that is a Work of Fiction.

 1. What do you make of the relationship between Detective Waters and his mother.
 Suggested Response: Responses may differ.
 Some will say that she was just a delusional, lost soul and a drug addict.
 Others may point assert that Waters had rejected his family and his race in trying to be white.